-Kingston university student ran for NUS national women’s officer and hoped to follow her sisters footsteps, but did not receive enough votes.
+Kingston University student ran for NUS delegate and hoped to follow her sisters footsteps, but did not receive enough votes.

 The biochemistry student, Soniya Ghani, 24, was among 19 candidates who waited for the six chosen NUS delegates to be announced during Kingston University’s student union meeting on Thursday January 19.

 Talking about her manifesto just days before the results, Ghani said: “I hope to tackle Prevent, a racist policy that the government have put into place.
 They say it is to catch people before they are radicalised and become terrorists, but at the end of the day it targets specifically Muslims and international students.”

 According to Ghani, the Prevent strategy was first enforced in 2006, by the Labour government, and it has now been imposed in educational institutions, which is a big worry amongst students.

 Ghani came in 7th place with just 13 votes away from Daisy Bow du Toit who came in 6th place.
 However, Ghani still wants to be more involved in the student movement in the future.
 She wants to be the voice and change for students.